CDC 'Point in Time' position

 - The CDC connector continuously fetches changes from your database since the enablement of the CDC process.

-- If a complete migration is required, Data Integration initiates a one-time migration process concurrently with the CDC connector establishment and CDC log-based changes retrieval.
-Note that the duration of the initial migration process depends on the size of the tables in your database that are being migrated.
+- If you require a complete migration, Data Integration initiates a one-time migration process concurrently with the CDC connector establishment and CDC log-based changes retrieval.
+Note that the duration of the initial migration process depends on the size of the tables Data Integration migrates from your database.

-- The historical data from the initial migration is stored in a managed/custom filezone as per the your Target connection definition.
+- Data Integration stores the historical data from the initial migration in a managed/custom filezone as per your Target connection definition.

 - Data Integration replicates all historical data from the file zone to the user's DWH target table(s).